-Jump start your analysis with the example workflows on the public EXAMPLES Server.
-The public EXAMPLES Server is a community version of KNIME Server, allowing read access to workflows to everyone.
-You can copy the workflows to the local workspace, modify them according to your use case, or copy parts of them to your workflow.
-The workflows on the EXAMPLES Server are also a useful resource to learn about different use cases in KNIME Analytics Platform.
+Jump start your analysis with the example workflows on the KNIME Hub.
+You can either browse the example workflows directly on hub.knime.com or via the EXAMPLES mountpoint in the KNIME Explorer.
+You can copy the workflows to your local workspace, modify them according to your use case, or copy parts of them to your workflow.
+The workflows on the KNIME Hub are also a useful resource to learn about different use cases in KNIME Analytics Platform.